 ESL Content Standards—The Texas AEL Content Standards for English language arts and literacy, mathematics, and ESL were updated and aligned with academic and college readiness standards, as well as with federal ELP Standards, to provide a resource for developing curricula, instructional strategies, professional development, and enhanced program designs.
-The standards reflect WIOA’s expanded and more rigorous requirements for ESL.
-AEL practitioners, workforce development professionals, and employers now have a common resource that describes the knowledge, skills, and abilities of adults up to college readiness levels.

-TWC understands that it will take time for textbook and software publishers to align materials to the new standards.
-Similarly, available professional development services require significant enhancements to adequately support ESL instructors and providers.
-To provide immediate support, TWC funded Focus on the Basics, a special project awarded to the Region VI Education Service Center, to implement curriculum and professional development efforts that expand research-based best practices for teaching reading and math to AEL students, including ELLs.
-In 2017, these services are being deployed in coordination with the Texas Center for the Advancement of Literacy and Learning.
+Beginning in Program Year 2021–2022 (PY’21–’22), and as outlined in this letter; in AEL Letter 07-17, Change 1, titled “Required Syllabus Design for Adult Education and Literacy Instruction—Update”; and in AEL Letter 04-16, Change 2, titled “Implementing Integrated Education and Training English Literacy and Civics Education—Update,” TWC requires a civics component in all AEFLA-funded ESL services that aligns with the civics standards in the Texas AEL Content Standards v.
+3 (content standards).

 Educational and Career Counseling Services—WIOA provides grantees flexibility to support students seeking to attain a secondary credential and transition into postsecondary education, training, or employment by offering educational and career counseling services.
 WIOA Title II educational and career counseling services align with the WIOA Title I career services.
 These services include referrals to and coordination of activities with other programs and services, development of employment and training plans, career counseling, mentoring, and comprehensive and specialized assessments of students’ skill levels, aptitudes, abilities, and service needs, including: